 The best $199 you've ever spent on flying

-If you fly more than once a year and hate US airport security or waiting in general, there is no better way to spend $199 than as follows:
+If you fly more than once a year and dislike waiting in airport security, there is no better way to spend $199 than as follows:

 For roughly the price of a nicer Fitbit, your airport experience will get 10x better.